 How to Overcome Not Having Specific Supplies:

 We are actually at our most creative when we have to improvise.
-You can always find a workaround to get ideal results, and you will probably create a project variation that you like better than the original!
+You can always find a workaround to get results, and you will probably create a project variation that you like better than the original!
 For example, if you want to create brush pen calligraphy but you don’t have brush pens, you can use regular broad-tipped markers.
 No dip pen?
 Make faux calligraphy.
 From using crayons to make wax seals to DIYing your own envelope liners with scrap paper, there’s almost always a workaround!

 4. Unexpected Problems

 No matter what kind of project you choose to take on, there are always things that can go wrong.
 From paint spills to calligraphy misspellings to bleeding ink, there are lots of variables that can sabotage a project.

 Immediately after the project sabotage occurs, you’ll probably feel a lot of frustration.
 It’s maddening to spend time and effort on something, only to have it be ruined by an external force like spilled ink!
 First, take some time to cool off if you can.
 Try to get at least a few hours of distance from the project.
 Then, see if there’s a way to fix the error.
 If there isn’t, take a deep breath and start re-doing it.
 The key to dealing with unexpected problems is patience and perseverance!

 5. A Hectic Schedule

 As the mother of a four-year-old and an eight-month-old, I get not having time to make projects.
 Lack of time is perhaps the strongest creativity killer.
 If you’ve got a lot on your plate, painting a masterpiece or writing long lines of calligraphy probably isn’t very appealing.

 How to Overcome a Hectic Schedule: